When the Wrong One Loves You Right

 When the Wrong One Loves You Right is the third studio album by American country music artist Wade Hayes.
 Released in January 1998 as his final album for Columbia Records Nashville, it includes the singles "The Day That She Left Tulsa (In a Chevy)" and "How Do You Sleep at Night", which peaked at #5 and #13, respectively, on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
-Also released were the title track and "Tore Up from the Floor Up", neither of which reached Top 40.
+Also released were the title track and "Tore Up from the Floor Up", neither of which reached the Top 40.

 The album was originally to have been released in 1997 under the title Tore Up from the Floor Up, with a cover of Glen Campbell's "Wichita Lineman" serving as the lead-off single.
 After this cover failed to reach Top 40, however, it was replaced with "The Day That She Left Tulsa" and the album was re-titled, with "Wichita Lineman" not making the album's final cut.

 The track "Summer Was a Bummer" was previously cut by Ty Herndon on his 1995 debut album What Mattered Most.